-Driving Itinerary: East Cape NZ from Gisborne to Opotiki along State Highway 35
+Driving Itinerary: East Cape New Zealand from Gisborne to Opotiki along State Highway 35

 (334 km from Opotiki)

-We spent two nights in Gisborne before heading off around East Cape NZ.
-There are plenty of things to do in Gisborne ranging from relaxing (hot springs, the National Arboretum, and watching the sunrise) to more adventurous (hand feeding stingray, natural rock slides, and surfing).
+We spent two nights enjoying Gisborne before heading off around East Cape NZ.
+There are plenty of things to do in Gisborne, ranging from relaxing (hot springs, the National Arboretum, and watching the east cape sunrise) to more adventurous (hand-feeding stingrays, natural rock slides, and surfing).

 (29 km from Gisborne, 298 km from Opotiki)